01. History of Asbestos Use

 One of the most common ways asbestos victims were exposed to the carcinogen was through occupational exposure.
 Riley Stoker was responsible for the exposure of not only its own workers but workers in other industries that utilized its products on the job.

 Those installing, repairing or removing Riley’s boilers and equipment were at risk of exposure, as well as those that came into contact with the products when they faced wear and tear.
 When disturbed, microscopic asbestos fibers are released into the air and susceptible to ingestion or inhalation.
 Victims can then develop asbestos illnesses like asbestosis, lung cancer or malignant mesothelioma.

 04. Asbestos Litigation

 Asbestos Litigation Against Riley Stoker

 Riley Stoker began facing asbestos claims in the 1980s.
-At the time, their parent company, Ashland, Inc. was responsible for the claims.
-They were able to deny some based on lack of evidence, but did arrive at many settlements with victims seeking compensation after exposure from their products.
+At the time, its parent company, Ashland, Inc. was responsible for the claims.
+The company was able to deny some based on lack of evidence, but did arrive at many settlements with victims seeking compensation after exposure from their products.